 Minimum reserves and liquidity

-Three datasets containing information on the historical liquidity conditions in the euro area (i.e. the Eurosystem's supply of and the credit institution's demand for liquidity in euro) can be downloaded by clicking on the relevant year in the tables above.
-These data may be of use to treasurers, money market analysts and researchers.
+These data refer to minimum reserve requirements and liquidity conditions in the euro area, i.e. the Eurosystem’s supply of liquidity in euro, and credit institutions’ demand for this liquidity.
+These statistics may be of use to treasurers, money market analysts and researchers.

-These data contain ex post data (in EUR millions) on volumes of: 1) open market operations; 2) recourse to the marginal lending facility; 3) use of the deposit facility; 4) autonomous liquidity factors; 5) current account holdings; and 6) reserve requirements.
-For further details on each of these categories, please see the sections Monetary Policy > Instruments and Monetary Policy > Liquidity analysis.
+These data comprise ex post data on open market operations, recourse to the marginal lending facility, use of the deposit facility, autonomous liquidity factors, current account holdings and reserve requirements.

-These data contain benchmark allotment amount (in EUR billions) which is the allotment amount in the main refinancing operations that allows counterparties to smoothly fulfil their reserve requirements, taking into account the expected liquidity supply through other open market operations and the ECB's forecast of autonomous factors and excess reserves.
+This is the allotment amount in the main refinancing operations (MRO) that allows counterparties to smoothly fulfil their reserve requirements, taking into account the expected liquidity supply through other open market operations, the ECB’s forecast of autonomous factors and excess reserves.